contao/docs/docs/dev/framework/page-controllers.md

 ```

 the URL of the page will _always_ be `https://example.com/foo/bar`, no matter what
 is defined in the back end.
+This means that you should not add the `alias` field
+to the palette of this page in the `tl_page` DCA.

 However, if the defined path of the page configuration is a relative path rather
 than an absolute one, then the URL of the page will be a combination of both the